How does the pre-production stage of software development look like?

 Whatever form client picks for the project we can run it in-house and remotely.
 The first type of sessions are normally a bit longer and we keep the participants in one room for most of the day.
 This enables everyone to focus on the project and work intensely on problems and solutions.
 We work on paper canvas, post-it notes and obviously markers.
 The by-product of such session is typically a crystal clear understanding of the project and scope and a smooth transition into how the real-life cooperation would look like.
 Face to face discussions encourage deepening the questions and facilitate developing business partner relations.

 The remote sessions are a bit shorter and typically split into 2-3 days.
-They’re extremely demanding but as a software house based in Poland having mostly foreign clients we refined this kind of workshops to provide most efficient UX process.
+They’re extremely demanding but as a software house based in Poland having mostly foreign clients we refined this kind of workshops to provide most efficient product design process.
 We prepare as much as we can beforehand and in-between in online cooperation tools (like Mural )to focus only on the core questions.

 Why should I choose Product Design Workshops?